mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 ### Actions

 Inside `src/store/actions` create a folder named `feature`.
-Any action associated with the `Feature` component will be placed in there.
+Any action associated with the `FeatureTitle`component will be placed in there.
 Add a file named `setTitle.js` and paste the following code:

 ```javascript
 import { SET_TITLE } from "../../constants/feature";